Knowledge Hub / 6 FAFSA Mistakes and How to Avoid Them

 6 FAFSA Mistakes and How to Avoid Them

 If you’re interested in applying for federal financial aid for college, you’ll need to complete the Free Application for Federal Student Aid (FAFSA).
-This form is a detailed application where you share your personal and financial information.
+While there are some changes and simplifications to be expected year-to-year, the FAFSA is essentially a detailed application where you share your personal and financial information.
 That information is then used to help determine how much federal aid you can qualify for.
-But making mistakes on your FAFSA can negatively impact your financial aid offers.
-Here are several common FAFSA mistakes to avoid when applying for federal financial aid.

 1. Completing the FAFSA late or not at all

-To receive federal aid offers, you’ll need to complete the FAFSA by a certain date.
-For the 2023-2024 academic year, your FAFSA must be submitted by June 30, 2024.
-Failing to submit it by the deadline will mean you won’t receive aid offers for that academic year.
-Complete the FAFSA as soon as possible to ensure receiving potential financial aid options.
+You don’t need to wait until the deadline looms before submitting your FAFSA, though.
+Completing it early could give you more financial aid options, as some are first-come, first-served.
 Another mistake to avoid is not completing the FAFSA at all.
-Many applicants make this error because they assume their household income is too high to qualify for federal aid.
-The truth is that not all federal aid is need-based, so you may receive some generous aid offers even if your household income exceeds the threshold for need-based financial aid.
+Some applicants make this error because they assume their household income is too high to qualify for federal aid.
+The truth is that not all federal aid is need-based, so you may receive some generous aid offers even if your household income exceeds the threshold for need-based aid.

-2. Missing information
+3. Missing information

 Gathering this information beforehand can make it easier to complete your FAFSA.
 It’ll also save you significant time.